CS2103AUG2016-W10-C2/addressbook-level4/docs/AboutUs.md

 MSS

 1. User request to create a new entry without specifying the start and/or end date and deadline
-2. TodoList add that particular floating task into database and save it
+2. QriorityQ add that particular floating task into database and save it

   Use Case Ends